How to Mitigate Startup Risk

 Every startup mentor has his favorite list of basic strategies to avoid pitfalls, and I’m no exception.
 If my experience and insights can save just one founder from the stress, lost time, and lost money associated with a startup misstep, then I’m a happy man.
 I offer these pragmatic recommendations:

 - Buffer your funding requirements.
 Consider both the money you need before funding, and the size of investor funding requests.
 You should buffer the first by 50%, and the second by 25%.
 You will be amazed at how many items you forgot to cover, and how fast the cash disappears.
 Severe cash flow problems may not be recoverable.

 - Adapt your strategy monthly.
 Assume your initial strategy will be wrong.
 Most startups I know have “refined” their target market several times during their rollout.
 So be alert and be flexible.
 Watch out for the unknown, such as an economic recession you hadn’t counted on, or a new competitor with deep pockets.

-- Reign-in expenses.
+- Rein-in expenses.
 The most important task of a startup CEO is to review every expense with a miserly hand BEFORE the money flows out.
 Do not delegate this task!
 Barter services and use equity to get things done for minimum cash.
-Make every effort to do things “in house”, rather than rely on outside services, accountants, and law firms.
+Make every effort to do things “in-house” rather than relying on outside services.